Squeezed by budget and Islamic State, Iraqi health system struggles

 That failure is nowhere more acute than in a healthcare system once seen as one of the best in the Middle East.

-The World Health Organization says Iraq’s public health, water, and sanitation systems are collapsing.
+The World Health Organisation says Iraq’s public health, water, and sanitation systems are collapsing.

-Based in a modest apartment building in Baghdad’s Karrada Mariam neighborhood, Dari treats about 50 patients a day, mostly children and the elderly.
+Based in a modest apartment building in Baghdad’s Karrada Mariam neighbourhood, Dari treats about 50 patients a day, mostly children and the elderly.

 So far this year, Dari has provided more than 15,000 families with food aid and registered another 8,400 patients at its free medical clinic, said its president, Alaa Abdel Sadaa.

-Abdel Sadaa said his organization managed resources better than the government, which is plagued by political infighting.
+Abdel Sadaa said his organisation managed resources better than the government, which is plagued by political infighting.

 Prime minister Haider al-Abadi must meanwhile deal with resistance from Iraq’s fractious members of parliament, which means that as the healthcare crisis deepens, he has to build a political consensus before he can proceed with any reforms.